ChanLabLZ/Code-for-PBMC-scRNAseq-analysis/human/README.md

-This fold includs the code for human.
+## This fold includs the code for human scRNA-seq data.